-10. Examples of different types of Surveillance
+10. Examples of different types of surveillance

-Type of Surveillance Examples Overt Police officer or parks warden on patrol Signposted town centre CCTV cameras (in normal use) Recording noise coming from outside the premises after the occupier has been warned that this will occur if the noise persists.
+Type of surveillance Examples Overt Police officer or parks warden on patrol.
+Signposted town centre CCTV cameras (in normal use).
+Recording noise coming from outside the premises after the occupier has been warned that this will occur if the noise persists.
 Sampling purchases (where the officer behaves no differently from a normal member of the public).
-Dog warden in uniform on patrol in park, street or van Food safety or health & safety inspections Covert but not requiring prior authorisation CCTV cameras providing general traffic, crime or public safety information.
-Directed must be RIPA authorised.
-Officers follow an individual or individuals over a period, to establish whether he/she is working when claiming benefit or has long term sick leave from employment.
-Test purchases where the officer has a hidden camera or other recording device to record information which might include information about the private life of a shop-owner, e.g. where he/she is suspected of running his business in an unlawful manner.
-Surveillance of a property in relation to the movement or selling of illegal food products Fly tipping surveillance Intrusive - the Council cannot do this. • Planting a listening or other device in a person's home or in their private vehicle.
-Interception of telecommunication apparatus - the Council cannot do this.
-Phone tapping etc.
+Dog warden in uniform on patrol in park, street or van Food safety or health &amp; safety inspections.
+Covert but not requiring prior authorisation " CCTV cameras providing general traffic, crime or public safety information.
+Directed must be RIPA authorised. " Officers follow an individual or individuals over a period, to establish whether they are working when claiming benefit or has long term sick leave from employment. " Test purchases where the officer has a hidden camera or other recording device to record information which might include information about the private life of a shop-owner, e.g. where they are suspected of running their business in an unlawful manner. " Surveillance of a property in relation to the movement or selling of illegal food products.
+Intrusive - the council cannot do this. " Planting a listening or other device in a person's home or in their private vehicle.
+Interception of telecommunication apparatus - the council cannot do this. " Phone tapping etc.